-- Electricity demand and supply will be coordinated through a "Pool" Demand to be estimated by the distribution companies, which will have to contract 100% of their projected electricity demand over the following 3 to 5 years.
+• Electricity demand and supply will be coordinated through a "Pool" Demand to be estimated by the distribution companies, which will have to contract 100% of their projected electricity demand over the following 3 to 5 years.
 These projections will be submitted to a new institution called Energy Research Company (Empresa de Pesquisa Energética, EPE), which will estimate the required expansion in supply capacity to be sold to the distribution companies through the Pool.
-The price at which electricity will be traded through the Pool is an average of all long-term contracted prices and will be the same for all distribution companies. - In parallel to the "regulated" long-term Pool contracts, there will be a "free" market.
-Although in the future, large consumers (above 10 MW) will be required to give distribution companies a 3-year notice if they wish to switch from the Pool to the free market and a 5-
+The price at which electricity will be traded through the Pool is an average of all long-term contracted prices and will be the same for all distribution companies.

-• The government opted for a more centralized institutional set-up, reinforcing the role of the Ministry of Mines and Energy in long-term planning.
+- In parallel to the "regulated" long-term Pool contracts, there will be a "free" market.
+Although in the future, large consumers (above 10 MW) will be required to give distribution companies a 3-year notice if they wish to switch from the Pool to the free market and a 5-year notice for those moving in the opposite direction a transition period is envisaged during which these conditions will be made more flexible.
+If actual demand turns out to be higher than projected, distribution companies will have to buy electricity in the free market.
+In the opposite case, they will sell the excess supply in the free market.
+Distribution companies will be able to pass on to end consumers the difference between the costs of electricity purchased in the free market and through the Pool if the discrepancy between projected and actual demand is below 5%.
+If it is above this threshold, the distribution company will bear the excess costs. - The government opted for a more centralized institutional set-up, reinforcing the role of the Ministry of Mines and Energy in long-term planning.
 EPE will submit to the Ministry its desired technological portfolio and a list of strategic and non-strategic projects.
 In turn, the Ministry will submit this list of projects to the National Energy Policy Council (Conselho Nacional de Política Energética, CNPE).
 Once approved by CNPE, the strategic projects will be auctioned on a priority basis through the Pool.
 Companies can replace the non-strategic projects proposed by EPE, if their proposal offers the same capacity for a lower tariff.
 Another new institution is a committee, Power Monitoring Committee (Comitê de Monitoramento do Setor Elétrico, CMSE), which will monitor trends in power supply and demand.
 If any problem is identified, CMSE will propose corrective measures to avoid energy shortages, such as special price conditions for new projects and reserve of generation capacity.
 The Ministry of Mines and Energy will host and chair this committee.
 No major further privatizations are expected in the sector.